jordyguntur/hivemind/README.md

 # HiveMind

-Web Application that allows users to create accounts, join a "Hive", invite others, share files and notes.
+Web Application that allows users to create accounts, join a "Hive", invite others and share files/notes.

 ## Getting Started